 - Chapter 13 reorganization: This type of bankruptcy allows you to partially repay your debts over the course of three to five years.
 Some remaining debts may be discharged at the end of the process.
 To qualify for Chapter 13, you need enough regular income to participate in a payment plan.

 While many people are concerned about whether they will qualify for bankruptcy, almost everyone who has debts they cannot afford to pay will be able to qualify under at least one chapter.
-Contact us we will help you to decide what to do.

 Weighing the Advantages of Different Types of Bankruptcy